happypeter/elon-edu/tips.md

 ### 0016 forget spelling, focus on syllables
 When I was listening a simple video just now, I found myself reflecting the spellings along the way.
 While more importantly I should have focused on the pronunciation details.
 Jake from Yemen told me you don’t need to know all the details to speak, the lesson I learned is that, not only spelling, even the pronunciation of a sentence doesn’t needed to be fully mastered, my attention is limited, focus on what truly important to make my speaking understandable.
 Which should be the stressed syllables and intonation stuff.

+### 0017 start from fast

+When it comes to learn spoken English, it is wise to start shadowing fast English, not slow one!
+Real life English and school English, even they are both spoken by native speakers, r two different language.
+The counterintuitive fact is that the more u learn the slow English, the harder u can switch to the fast one.
+Even u r comfortable with ‘I am going to’,  ‘IMNA’ is still sth u need to learn.
+So if it is not for reading which definitely should be learned after u can speak, learning the slow version is not just wasting ur time, but also cause slowing down and confusion.
+Stop shadowing audio books, turn to sth real like Blippi.
+Just because I feel it is fast n difficult, doesn’t mean it is difficult for Elon.
+Seriously, IMNA Is a whole lot easier than IAMGOINGTO.

+### 0018 Don’t learn English with leveled reading
+Cuz books like RAZ were designed for kids who already know English, to learn reading.
+Again, a language is learned by ears not eyes.
+This is so so important, yet few teachers understand this in China.
+Note, even the audio of the RAZ books r there to help kids learn the words, not speaking.
+So stop shadowing Khan Academy or RZA books